stream-labs/desktop/README.md

 This will package a distributable installer `.exe` to the `dist/` directory.
 There is also an unpacked version in `dist/win-unpacked`.

+If you plan on deploying the app to our update server, you should make sure that the packager can sign the executables.
+This will only happen if you have `CSC_LINK` and `CSC_KEY_PASSWORD` set in your environment.
+Only authorized team members have access to these.

 If you want to deploy the packaged installer such that it will be picked up by the auto-updater, you can run: